prodigeni/reddit_streamer/README.md

 ![image of main interface](https://raw.githubusercontent.com/Glutanimate/reddit_streamer/master/screenshot_reddit_streamer.png)

     # NAME:         reddit_streamer
-    # VERSION:      0.1
+    # VERSION:      0.3
     # AUTHOR:       (c) 2014 Glutanimate
-    # DESCRIPTION:  Collects given number of highest ranking youtube links on a subreddit and passes them
+    # DESCRIPTION:  Collects given number of top video links on a subreddit and passes them to a player
-    #               to a player of your choice (VLC by default)
+    #               of your choice (VLC by default)
+    #
+    # FEATURES:     - supports YouTube, Vimeo, Liveleak and Dailymotion
+    #
     # DEPENDENCIES: lynx, yad, (vlc)
     #               You can grab the zenity fork yad from http://sourceforge.net/projects/yad-dialog/ or
     #               ppa:webupd8team/y-ppa-manager
+    #
+    # CHANGES:      - 0.3 -- added support for vimeo.com, liveleak.com and dailymotion.com
+    #                     -- adjusted video link limit (100 is the maximum supported by reddit)
+    #                     -- youtu.be links aren't unshortened anymore (they are supported by recent
+    #                        revisions of the VLC youtube parser)
+    #               - 0.2 -- fixed bug where youtube playlists would be played fully
+    #               - 0.1 -- initial release
+    #
     # LICENSE:      GNU GPLv3 (http://www.gnu.de/documents/gpl-3.0.en.html)
     #
     # NOTICE:       THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.